apache/logging-log4j2/src/site/markdown/security.md

 ## <a name="cve-creation"></a> CVE creation process

-Found security vulnerabilities are subject to voting (by means of [_lazy approval_](https://logging.apache.org/guidelines.html), preferably) before creating a CVE and populating its associated content.
+Found security vulnerabilities are subject to voting (by means of [_lazy approval_](https://logging.apache.org/guidelines.html), preferably) in the private [security mailing list](mailto:security@logging.apache.org) before creating a CVE and populating its associated content.
 This procedure involves only the creation of CVEs and blocks neither (vulnerability) fixes, nor releases.